kitodo/kitodo-presentation/Documentation/Introduction/Index.rst

 requirements for presenting digitized media: books, archivalia, digital depositary copies, manuscripts and letters, prints, newspapers and magazines.

-Download of current version is `avaiable on GitHub <https://github.com/kitodo/kitodo-presentation>`_.
+Download of current version is `available on GitHub <https://github.com/kitodo/kitodo-presentation>`_.

 ***********************************
 Libraries using Kitodo.Presentation